RazazR/99321534-razazr-users.99321534-razazr-users.noreply.github.com.noreply.github.com./ProtoBuf.js-vs-JSON.md

 JSON: `{"hello":"world"}` (17 bytes)
 BSON: `<16 00 00 00 02 h e l l o 00 06 00 00 00 w o r l d 00 00>` (22 bytes)

-**Bottom line:** Not requiring a schema like in JSON/BSON is convenient but it comes at the price of size and a chance of being more error prone at least in development.
+**Bottom line:** Not requiring a schema like in JSON/BSON is convenient but it comes at the price of size and a chance of being more error prone at least in development (no type checking, typos in keys).
 Additionally, Protocol Buffers are capable of storing numeric values more efficiently.

 **Next:** [Feel enlightened and go back to start](https://github.com/dcodeIO/ProtoBuf.js/wiki)